Showing posts with label #Potential #WomeninTech #TechSheThink. Show all posts

 But the new wave of power?

-• It’s a queer founder building ethical AI with zero VC backing.
+• A queer founder building ethical AI without VC approval.

-• It’s the intern who challenges a biased dataset — and ends up rewriting the algorithm.
+• An intern who challenges a biased dataset — and ends up rewriting the algorithm.

 If that’s not power, what is?

-Here’s your permission slip, Patrycja — and for everyone reading this:
+Here’s your permission slip, Pati — and for every woman reading this:

 You don’t have to build an empire.